LewisJohnson/Final-Year-Database/DEPLOY.md

 ```

 ### Step 6 - Enviroment
-Copy the exmaple enviroment file
+Copy the example enviroment file
 `cp .env.example .env`

 Then open and edit the enviroment file